React-Components-Organization/react.container/README.md

 #### height {number}

->**NOTE:** The height of this Component; must be a valid CSS length value, e.g: 300, 100px, 30%, etc. By default, if this is not explicitly set, this Component's element will simply have its own natural size.
+>**NOTE:** The height of this Component; must be a vnumber value, e.g: 300.
+By default, if this is not explicitly set, this Component's element will simply have its own natural size.

 ```js
 <ReactContainer height={100} />
 ```

-#### width {number}
+#### width {Number}

->**NOTE:** The width of this Component; must be a valid CSS length value, e.g: 300, 100px, 30%, etc. By default, if this is not explicitly set, this Component's element will simply have its own natural size.
+>**NOTE:** The width of this Component; must be number value, e.g: 300.
+By default, if this is not explicitly set, this Component's element will simply have its own natural size.

 ```js
 <ReactContainer width={100} />
 ```

-#### config {object}
+#### config {Object}

 >**NOTE:** The most important property, object CSS styles that will be rendered into an inline style attribute when the Component is rendered.
 Any CSS style can be set in config.
 By default a container is 'naked', so feel free to style it at will.